vb64/django.admin.geomap/CONTRIBUTING.md

 All your suggestions for a more flexible and functional display of objects on the map are welcome.

-## All code changes happen through pull requests and [Github Flow](https://guides.github.com/introduction/flow/index.html)
+## All code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase.
+[Github Flow](https://guides.github.com/introduction/flow/index.html) perform quality checks for you code.

 -   Fork the repo and create your branch from `main`.
 -   If you've add/change/remove features, update the README.md.